Comprehensive experience.

 Arbitration is a more direct substitute for the formal process of litigation than mediation.
 Think of arbitration as a private court proceeding where one or more arbtrators are paid by the parties to act as judges and rule on the merits of a dispute.

 Binding Arbitration is typically conducted in front of one or three arbitrators.
-The process is much like a trial with rules of evidence, testimony and exhibits.
+The process is much like a trial with rules of evidence, testimony, and exhibits.
 The arbiters make the ultimate decision rather than the parties.

 Arbiters' decisions are typically final and appeals are rarely successful even if the decision appears to one party to be completely unreasonable.